abhijit0/abhijit0/README.md

 - 👋 Hi, I’m @abhijit0
-- 👀 I’m interested in Machine Learning, ML Ops, Deep Learning and AI driven Software Development
+- 👀 I’m a Software Engineering and Machine Learning enthusiast.
-- 🌱 I’m currently learning Applied Machine Learning / Deep Learning
+- 🌱 Master Student in TU Kaiserslautern, Computer Science - specializing in Intelligent Systems and Software Engineering.
 - 📫 I can be reached by email: abhijit.kurtakoti80@gmail.com

 <!---